urbit/operators.urbit.org/content/manual/running/hosting.md

 {% tab label="If you have a key file" %}

-In the previous section you ssh'd into the server and configured Caddy.
+In the previous section you ssh'd into the server.
 In the same ssh session, start tmux:

 ```bash {% copy=true}
 tmux